gaultier/lox-ocaml/README.md

 # Lox

-Implementation of the [Lox language](http://www.craftinginterpreters.com/) in OCaml.
+Implementation of the [Lox language](http://www.craftinginterpreters.com/) in OCaml, comprised of a front-end compiler and an interpreter.

 Big thanks to [Bob Nystrom](https://github.com/munificent)!!
 You're amazing.

 ## Quickstart

-Assuming `ocaml` and `opam` are installed and setup:
+Assuming `ocaml` (version `4.08.1`) and `opam` are installed and setup:

 ```sh
 $ opam install dune base ppx_sexp_conv sexplib